 Salihiye seen from Mount Qassyoun: in the enlargements: (left) Jami al-Jadid (the New Mosque); (centre) Medrese Atabakiye; (right) Amir Kajkun al-Mansuri Mausoleum

-While the monuments of the old town are barely visible from Mount Qassyoun, those of Salihiye, for many centuries a separate town at the foot of the mountain, are very close and they actually can be seen better from Mount Qassyoun, than at close range because of the modern buildings which suffocate them.
+While the monuments of the old town are barely visible from Mount Qassyoun, those of Salihiye, for many centuries a separate town at the foot of the mountain, are very close and they actually can be seen better from Mount Qassyoun, than at close range because of the modern buildings which replace the gardens seen by Pococke.

 Salihiye: (left) Amir Kajkun al-Mansuri Mausoleum (1322); (right) Nasiriye al-Balabaniye Mausoleum (XIIIth century)